nvareille/UnitedRepublicQuests/Skrom's Little Helper (First Edition)/Quest.md

 Introduction:

-	"Skrom is a bit lost these times, all the game are now in 64bits and works with powerful GPU.
-It is really hard for him to make new friends and live in a quiet place.
+	"Skrom is a bit lost these times, all the game are now in 64bits and works with powerful GPU."

+	"It is really hard for him to make new friends and live in a quiet place."

-However, He found an awesome software !
+	"However, He found an awesome software !
 RPG Maker !
-And thanks to this, we can create a lot of friends and a universes for him !
+And thanks to this, we can create a lot of friends and a universes for him !"

-Will you help this poor 8bits Dragon finding a place to live ?"
+	"Will you help this poor 8bits Dragon finding a place to live ?"

 Explanations: